alexxvazquezz/linked-blog-starter/ContentNotes/Money.md

 3. [[Trade a product or service for money <PN>]]
 4. [[Putting something to work for money <PN>]]
 		This is what corporations and mega rich do.
 They will create a serivce, and hire people to work for them.
 Those people with exchange their time for money.
-		The super wealthy have their monoeyh work for them, it's better since you don't have to manage people and less problems.
+		The super wealthy have their money work for them, it's better since you don't have to manage people and less problems.
 You can invest money and get a return.
 But in order to do this you need to have a lot of money to live off of that money.
 You should still put your money to work for you.
 Of the 4 above ways. the best way to make money today is by information.
 It is scalable.
 You can sell your information over and over again.

 The correct thing to do is to do all things..
 Especially if you are starting from the bottom.
 The end goal is to make your money work for you..
 You should be trading all your time for your money.